dasha-sync/ai-ground/README.md

 # Ruby + AI Hacking Fest project
 *forked repository in order to participate in the hacking fest.

-Rails app with implemention [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) AI model
+Rails app with implemention [bigscience/bloom](https://huggingface.co/bigscience/bloom) Large Language model, trained to continue text from a prompt on vast amounts of text data using industrial-scale computational resources.

 # Getting started